hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There are two types of non-uniform sampling mechanisms that will be discussed in this mcip, each having their own subclasses each with their own set of characteristics as well but mostly following the same methods:
-1. Additive non-uniform sampling
-2. Stochastic jitting non-uniform sampling

 One of the primary difficulties is figuring out how effective a particular non-uniform sampling method is in fixing this problem.
 Having a concrete model for retroactive uncertainty of inputs is critical for understanding the effectiveness for each possible solution.
 A current model for understanding this that seems reasonable to work under is to optimize for the entropy for a set of distributions over a set of hypotheses where each hypothesis is weighted given its liklihood.